bmlt-enabled/yap/README.md

 ## Facebook Messenger Gateway (Meetings Lookup)

+* Your Yap server will have to have HTTPS/SSL enabled *

 1) Create a new app under your Facebook developer account https://developers.facebook.com/apps/.
 Whatever you name it will be the name of your bot.
 (Example: North Carolina Region of NA)
 2) Select "Messenger" as application product
 3) You will need to link your bot to a page.
 Either use an existing one or make a new one.
 It may make sense to your service bodies one (not your personal one).